Anderson Park Renovation

 Anderson Park Baseball Field

 Anderson Park Renovation Process

 In early 2017, the Parks and Recreation Department published the Request for Qualifications (RFQ) for contracting with consultants to prepare the master plan.
 Consultants were interviewed in February and the City awarded a contract to Moore Iacofano Goltsman, Inc. (MIG) in the amount of $124,950 for the Anderson Park Renovation Master Plan.

 Assessments completed on the current conditions of the park,

 MIG consultants organized focus groups consisting of City staff, residents, facility and park users, and other stakeholders to gather input.
 A Community Open House was also held on June 8th at the Anderson Gym for residents to provide ideas and input for the renovation of the park.

 MIG consultants held an internal design charrette to develop concepts based on input received from focus groups and the open house.
 Design concepts were presented to the Anderson Park Advisory Committee and City staff to gather feedback.

-A pop up community workshop was held Wednesday, August 2 at two stations in Anderson Park.
+A pop-up community workshop was held Wednesday, August 2 at two stations in Anderson Park.
 The first station was located in the lobby of the Anderson Building & Pool and the second near the pavilion at the south end of the park.
 The information shared included three concept plans for the renovation of the park as well as the concept plan for the renovation of the Anderson Building and Anderson Pool bathhouse.
 Those who stopped by to view the concepts had an opportunity to talk to park designers and choose their favorite concept for the park design as well as the location for a new performance stage.
-There was also opportunity to leave written comments.
+There was also an opportunity to leave written comments.